Save. Save. Save.

 Even so, a high-yield account likely has a cap on the amount that will capture the higher rate and require as many as 15 debit card transactions each month, Bankrate’s high-yield survey shows, so it’s important to read the requirements.

 You’ll face no monthly fee.
-With high-yield checking, there is no monthly fee.
+With high yield checking accounts, there are no monthly fees.
 With a basic checking account, you’ll likely pay a monthly maintenance fee, unless you keep a minimum balance or complete certain transactions like direct deposits.

 And with savings, Lindstrom warns it isn’t set up to be transactional.
 “You’re limited in the number of transactions you can have with that savings account in a month,” he says.